Kuderic/civilization/DEVELOPMENT.md

 	- [ ] Directed movement
 		* Give a colonist a location to move to
 		* It will attempt to path there while avoiding walls
+- [x] Pause using spacebar

+I came up with a way to only draw walls that are exposed to air, so I implemented that I just check each wall's neighboring tiles and if at least one neighbor has no wall, then I draw the wall.

+I also added a pause option by hitting spacebar.